784956494/784956494.github.io/content/project/PyPOD_GP/index.md

   - Thermal Simulation
 ---

 PyPOD-GP is a Pytorch-based, GPU-optimized software for accurate and efficient core-level thermal simulation on many-core processor chips.
+The software implements a data-based learning method that achieves over 23.4 times speedup during training and over 10 times speedup during inference over traditional methods.
 <!--more-->